 Citibank: Voice Biometrics Authentication

-A major challenge for banks, technology firms, and businesses looking to adopt these new technologies going forward will be consumer discomfort.
-Many people find the concept disturbing, but a commitment to exceptional-rate security and consumer education can go a long way to alleviate concerns.
+A major challenge for banks and other businesses looking to adopt new technology going forward will be consumer discomfort.
+Many people find the concept disturbing, but a commitment to exceptional-rate security and educating consumers can go a long way to alleviate concerns.
 With so many top financial institutions investing in biometrics innovation, it’s likely that others will follow suit.
 Biometrics also show promise for application in retail environments and adjacent industries.
 While there may be some obstacles along the way, biometric technology is poised to play a key role in banking, business, and society at large in coming years.